 Elaine Denny is emeritus professor of health sociology at Birmingham City University.
 Her research interests focus around women as recipients and providers of health care, in particular reproductive health, and she has published work on women’s experience of IVF, the experience of endometriosis, and the occupation of nursing.
 She has conducted qualitative research within Health Technology Assessment funded randomized controlled trials on a variety of women’s health topics.
 With Sarah Earle, she co-edited the previous two editions of Sociology for Nurses, and with Ruth Deery and Gayle Letherby she co-edited Sociology for Midwives (Polity, 2015).
+Her next book, Pain, publishes in late 2017 as part of Polity’s ‘Key Themes in Health and Social Care’ series.
 She is currently on the editorial board of BJOG, An International Journal of Obstetrics and Gynaecology.

 Sarah Earle is associate dean for research in the Faculty of Health & Social Care at the Open University.
 Her research interests include reproductive and sexual health and the role of sociology within health- care education and practice.
 She has published widely in these fields and is the co-editor of Understanding Reproductive Loss: Perspectives on Life, Death and Fertility (Ashgate, 2012), with Carol Komaromy and Linda Layne, and sub-editor of the international journal Human Fertility.
 With Elaine Denny she co-edited the first two editions of Sociology for Nurses.